 International Outreach Committee

 The International Outreach Committee is dedicated to providing training and educational opportunities for international animal care professionals.
 The committee’s goal is to offer resources and opportunities to improve animal well-being through networking with leaders in the field, while increasing knowledge of wildlife conservation efforts.
-Currently, these efforts are being focused in Latin American countries.
+Currently, the committee is focusing on Latin American countries.

 The International Outreach Committee has developed the AAZK Conference Latin America Travel Grant.
-This grant will be available to Latin American keepers.
+This grant is only available to Latin American keepers.
 The AAZK Conference Latin America Travel Grant will aid Latin American keepers in financing their travel and expenses associated with the annual AAZK conference.
+For more information contact IOC@aazk.org

 Dedicated to professional animal care, the vision of AAZK is to provide resources through internal, national and international Programs.
 Our Programs are developed to further this vision.
 To learn about AAZK Programs please click on one of the links below.